Rock Radio Heaven (R)

 Stations: KDKA, KDKA-TV Pittsburgh, KMPC, KBRT Los Angeles, KYUU San Francisco, KYXY San Diego

-Notes: Has been called "The Dick Clark of Pittsburgh".
+Notes: Native of Hudson, New York, has been called "The Dick Clark of Pittsburgh".
 His afternoon show at KDKA - which lasted from 1959 to 1970 - had a 50 share at one point.
 He had no formula - he simply played what he thought the listeners would like to hear.
 Also hosted the popular "Dance Party" TV show on KDKA-TV.
 While on the west coast, hosted ABC-TV's "The Parent Game".
 He and his wife hosted a bed-and-breakfast in Pennsylvania in his later years.
-Native of Hudson, N.Y.
-Died at 66 after a battle with throat cancer.
+Native of Hudson, New York.
+Died at 66 of a heart attack after a battle with throat cancer.

 BOB RALL